ArsalanShahid116/DE-METER/README.md

 # DE-METER: Calculate Dynamic Energy Consumption Using RAPL Meter

+DE-METER is a wrapper using Likwid tool to calculate the dynamic <br />
+energy consumption of CPU and DRAM using RAPL within a given statistical <br />
+confidence interval for any given application. <br />

 Arsalan Shahid and Muhammad Fahad <br />
 e-mail: <arsalan.shahid@ucdconnect.ie>

-DE-METER is a wrapper using Likwid tool to calculate the dynamic energy consumption of CPU <br />
-and DRAM using RAPL within a given statistical confidence interval for any given application. <br />

 ### License
 ------------